Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

-Although it is out of reach to compute in regions where the carrier wave, and not the local zero gaps, provide the main contribution to the size of \(Z(t)\), it would still be of theoretical interest to find heuristics for locating truly large values. \end{subsectionptx} \typeout{************************************************} \typeout{Subsection 11.3 Trying to refute RH} \typeout{************************************************} \begin{subsectionptx}{Trying to refute RH}{}{Trying to refute RH}{}{}{x:subsection:howtorefute} If RH were not true, how would one go about searching for a pair of zeros off the line? \hyperref[x:axiom:mistakeRH]{Mistaken Notion~{\xreffont\ref{x:axiom:mistakeRH}}} suggests that a large gap might ``push some zeros off the line''.
-That is contrary to the idea behind \hyperref[x:principle:prin_minimal]{Principle~{\xreffont\ref{x:principle:prin_minimal}}}: random unitary polynomials can have large zero gaps \textemdash{} conjecturally with the same size and frequency as the \(\zeta\)-function \textemdash{} which influence the nearby gaps but do not destroy the fact that the polynomial is unitary.
+Although it is out of reach to compute in regions where the carrier wave, and not the local zero gaps, provide the main contribution to the size of \(Z(t)\), it would still be of theoretical interest to find heuristics for locating truly large values. \end{subsectionptx} \typeout{************************************************} \typeout{Subsection 14.3 Trying to refute RH} \typeout{************************************************} \begin{subsectionptx}{Subsection}{Trying to refute RH}{}{Trying to refute RH}{}{}{howtorefute} If RH were not true, how would one go about searching for a pair of zeros off the line? \hyperref[mistakeRH]{Mistaken Notion~{\xreffont\ref{mistakeRH}}} suggests that a large gap might ``push some zeros off the line''.
+That is contrary to the idea behind \hyperref[prin_minimal_unitary]{Principle~{\xreffont\ref{prin_minimal_unitary}}}: random unitary polynomials can have large zero gaps \textemdash{} conjecturally with the same size and frequency as the \(\zeta\)-function \textemdash{} which influence the nearby gaps but do not destroy the fact that the polynomial is unitary.

-We offer two more arguments against \hyperref[x:axiom:mistakeRH]{Mistaken Notion~{\xreffont\ref{x:axiom:mistakeRH}}}.
-The first is similar to an idea used in the discussion of carrier waves in \hyperref[x:section:waves]{Section~{\xreffont\ref{x:section:waves}}}: run the argument in reverse.
+We offer two more arguments against \hyperref[mistakeRH]{Mistaken Notion~{\xreffont\ref{mistakeRH}}}.
+The first is similar to an idea used in the discussion of carrier waves in \hyperref[waves]{Section~{\xreffont\ref{waves}}}: run the argument in reverse.
 Suppose there is a pair of zeros off the line.
 Would one expect there to be a particularly large gap nearby?
 Surely not.
-That pair off the line, if they were not too far from the line, would only cause a small gap in zeros on the critical line, and furthermore the function would be small (not large) within that zero gap.
+That pair off the line, if they were not too far from the line, would only cause a slightly larger than average gap in zeros on the critical line, and furthermore the function would be small (not large) within that zero gap.

 The second argument concerns the fact that no plausible suggestion has been made for how RH would fail if it were false.
 Maybe the zeros in \(\sigma \gt \frac12\), if they exist, all lie on \(\sigma = \frac34\)?
 Is that a particularly absurd suggestion?
 Zeros that far from the line have a very small influence on the behavior of \(Z(t)\) \textemdash{} in particular there is no associated large value or large zero gap.
 It is perfectly reasonable to seek fame and fortune by trying to computationally disprove RH.
 But searching for zeros off the line should be accompanied by, and tailored to, a model for how the failure will occur.
 A scenario in which RH fails, and those failures are typically associated to a large zero gap, is arguably even less plausible than having all non-critical zeros on \(\sigma = \frac34\).